FACTORS INFLUENCING DIVORCE

 ITEM IX:

-Differences in knowledge based on education can influence divorce.
+Differences in knowledge based on

 X